Those who say it’s healthy for you to eat banana peels are only giving you half the facts.

 Whether this benefit is true is not yet known, but given the correlation of insomnia with low magnesium levels in the USDA study, it does seem like a real possibility.

-If you want to use this fruit, you’re going to have to make it yourself.
+If you want to use this fruit for better sleep, you’re going to have to make it yourself.
 Banana tea bags are not sold by anyone, at least not yet.
 Fortunately, it’s a super easy and cheap homemade recipe.

 The prep only takes a minute.
 It’s just the boiling which takes a while.
 This drink is under 20 calories with 0 grams of fat and very low sugar content.